Yankees get Jameson Taillon from Pirates for 4 prospects

-NEW YORK (AP) — The Yankees made a second offseason addition to their starting rotation, acquiring right-hander Jameson Taillon from the Pittsburgh Pirates on Sunday for four prospects.
+NEW YORK (AP) — The Yankees made another high-risk offseason addition to their starting rotation, acquiring right-hander Jameson Taillon from the Pittsburgh Pirates on Sunday for four prospects.

 Pittsburgh received right-handers Roansy Contreras and Miguel Yajure, infielder Maikol Escotto and outfielder Canaan Smith.

+New York also has a pending $11 million, one-year deal with right-hander Corey Kluber, who has pitched just one inning since his right forearm was broken by a comebacker on May 1, 2019.
+He tore a muscle in his pitching shoulder in his season debut last season.

-Taillon, 29, would join a rotation headed by his former Pirates teammate Gerrit Cole.
-It also is projected to include Deivi García, Jordan Montgomery and Corey Kluber, who has a pending $11 million, one-year contract subject to a successful physical.
+They hope to join a rotation headed by Gerrit Cole, Taillon's former Pirates teammate, and projected to include Deivi García and Jordan Montgomery.

 In addition, Luis Severino is expected to return from Tommy John surgery last Feb.
 27 and Domingo Germán is expected back from a domestic violence suspension that caused him to miss last season.
+Rookie Clarke Schmidt, who debuted Sept.
+4, and Michael King, who made four starts and five relief appearances last year, also are possibilities.

 "Bittersweet day for me over here!"
 Taillon wrote on Twitter.
 "Trying to process everything — have SO much to say to the city of Pittsburgh and my teammates.
 Also have SO much to say about this incredible opportunity and to the city/fans in New York."